menu

 People

-In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Washington.
-In fact, this neighborhood is more family-friendly than 96.2% of neighborhoods in the entire state of Washington.
-Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
-Many other families also live here, making it easy to socialize and develop a strong sense of community.
-In addition, the high number of college-educated parents influences the academic success of the local schools.
-Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees.
+In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
+The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 5.5% of family-friendly neighborhoods in the state of Washington.
+Many other families also live here, making it easy to socialize and develop a sense of community.
+In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for college students and active retirees.

 Real Estate